SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     than memory safety,
     some code that is memory safe
     violates the guarantee of exclusive access.
-    Swift allows this code if can prove at compile time that the nonexclusive access is still safe.
+    Swift allows this code if the compiler can prove that the nonexclusive access is still safe.

     Versions of Swift before Swift 4 ensure memory safety